POLITICAL arguments

 — “Rejection instead of amendment (ad judicium)”

-Bentham condemns these maneuvers as prima facie fallacies, and discusses them further under the corresponding heading.
+Bentham condemns these maneuvers as prima facie fallacies, and discusses them further under the corresponding headings.